-I needed the pedestal table to be raised off the floor—to do that I used some 2x’s.
+To raise the table off the floor, I used some 2x’s.
 To get them spaced properly I used my Kreg MulitMark tool.
 You’ll see later that I needed to add additional 2x’s for stabilization of the table.

-I used shorter (1 5/8) screws to secure the double pedestal table top to the column.
-In addition, I used Gorilla Wood Glue.
+I used shorter (1 ⅝) screws to secure the double pedestal table top to the column.
+In addition, I used Gorilla Wood Glue to secure the table top and bottom.
 At this point, the table is getting quite heavy.

 While I was putting the top on the table, I noticed it was a little tipsy.
-This was probably because the base boards (2×6) weren’t near enough to the front and back edge.
-I added a 2×2 along each end using wood glue and the nail gun.
+This was probably because the base boards (2x6) weren’t near enough to the front and back edge.
+I added a 2x2 along each end using wood glue and the nail gun.

 Oh, I also added a middle brace.
 I took all of these smaller pieces all the way to the front.
 Having these extra boards will give me extra strength and material to attach the bottom trim (picture frame molding).
 More wood glue and nail gunning.

 I cut all the picture frame molding on the compound miter saw.